Sebastian-Medrea/Cataract-Surgery-SAM-3-Pipeline/README.md

 ### login_helper.py

 Logs you into HuggingFace.
 SAM 3 weights are gated so you need an account and access token.
 Only need to run this once; the token gets cached locally.
+You will need to request access to use the SAM 3 model from Hugging Face with your own API key to login.
+This is a quick script for personal use to bypass some terminal issues when copying the key.

 ## How to Run